 Do I need a visa?

 Motorcycle rental in Kyrgyzstan couldn’t be easier.
 The country operates a visa free system for a bunch of countries, including the UK, European Union and the USA for up to 60 days.
 Meaning you just fly in or enter at a land border and they’ll stamp your passport and you’re good to go.
 No paperwork and no fuss.
-To see if your country is on the visa free programme click here.
+To see if your country is on the visa free programme check out this link.

 Just buy your own personal motorcycle specific travel insurance in your home country (not motorcycle insurance, but personal travel insurance) Make sure the travel insurance covers you to ride a motorcycle over 125cc and for longer than a day.
 Plenty of insurance companies stipulate in the small print that the bike must be 125cc and can’t be used as your main form of transport.